UCLALibrary/research-tips/_team-members/hannah.md

 displayname: Hannah Sutherland
 firstname: Hannah
 lastname: Sutherland
-position: Instructional Design & Technology Consultant
+position: Instructional Designer & Outreach Specialist
 start-date:
 end-date:
 category: Creative Team
 bio: >-
-    Hannah Sutherland (she/her) is the Instructional Design and Technology Consultant for Arts, Music, and Powell libraries as well as a member of the Teaching and Learning team at the UCLA Library.
-She is particularly passionate about scalable and accessible online pedagogy.
+    Hannah Sutherland (she/her) is the Instructional Designer and Outreach Specialist for Arts, Music, and Powell libraries.
+She also serves as a co-library liaison to the Global Islam Cluster.
+She is particularly passionate about critical pedagogy, Universal Design for Learning and accessible and scalable online instructional design.
 profile: /assets/images/team/hannah.JPG
 features:
     - feature-title: